activeviam/mac/README.md

 - Total direct memory footprint of an application
 - Total on-heap memory footprint of an application

-Multi-dimentional analysis can be done on the loaded data through the following hierarchies:
+Multi-dimensional analysis can be done on the loaded data through the following hierarchies:
 - Owner: Chunks are raw data, but they are always held by a high-level structure.
 This can be a Store of the Datastore or an ActivePivot.
 Some structures are shared by multiple Stores or a Store and a Pivot.
 In this case, the chunk is marked as **shared**.